Robert Bosch United World College

-UWC Robert Bosch College is a college in Freiburg, Germany.
-It is among the newest members of the United World Colleges (UWC) movement, one of eighteen colleges around the world, having started accepting students in September 2014.
+UWC Robert Bosch College (RBC) is a private secondary boarding school in Freiburg, Baden-Württemberg, Germany.
+It is the sixth-newest member of the United World Colleges (UWC) movement, one of eighteen colleges around the world, having started accepting students in September 2014.
 The mission of the UWC movement and of the school is to "make education a force to unite people, nations and cultures for peace and a sustainable future".
 The college follows the International Baccalaureate (IB) curriculum, covering the two final years of high school.

 Student body

 The student body of around 200 students is selected by over 140 national committees worldwide, who review the applications and invite students for interviews and/or selection weekends.
-Each year group consists of about 100 students, with about 25% from Germany and 75 from other countries.
+Each year group, divided between first years and second years, consists of about 100 students.
+Approximately 25% of the student body are from Germany and the other 75% are from other countries.
 The international student body consists of around 90 nationalities, with a diversity of religious and socio-economic backgrounds.
 Thanks to a wide network of sponsors and supporters and a need-based scholarship program, the national committees can select students irrespective of the financial situation of their parents.
-At UWC Robert Bosch College, over 70% of the students receive a full scholarship, while the rest are on partial scholarships or self-funded.
+At UWC Robert Bosch College, 65% of the students receive a full scholarship, 30% are on partial scholarship, and the remaining students are self-funded.